Loading...

 2010

-Named for Henry Kamphoefner, founder of the NC State College of Design.
+Named for Henry Kamphoefner, founder of the NC State College of Design and Phil's dean.
 Awarded for outstanding contributions to modernism in architecture.

 2009